 “A remarkable, thorough, and important work, tackling the traumas and difficulties of modern times, and offering truly wise and empirically proven remedies for the individual and for our society.” —Jack Kornfield, Ph.D., author of A Path With Heart

 Elizabeth A. Stanley, Ph.D. is a professor of security studies at Georgetown University.
 She speaks, teaches, and writes about resilience, political psychology, civil-military relations, technology and security, and international security.
-She speaks, teaches, and writes about resilience, political psychology, civil-military relations, technology and security, and international security.
+Exclusively represented by BrightSight Speakers, she speaks, teaches, and writes about resilience, political psychology, civil-military relations, technology and security, and international security.
 She’s the author of Widen the Window: Training Your Brain and Body to Thrive During Stress and Recover from Trauma and Paths to Peace, which won the 2009 Furniss Award for “an exceptional contribution to the field of national and international security.”
 She’s also the co-editor of Creating Military Power.

 After her own healing journey from chronic stress and trauma—during which she lost her eyesight temporarily—Liz developed an evidence-based approach to resilience called Mindfulness-based Mind Fitness Training (MMFT)®.
 She collaborated with neuroscientists to test MMFT’s efficacy among troops preparing for combat deployment.
 MMFT research has been featured on 60 Minutes, ABC Evening News, NPR, Time Magazine, The Washington Post, and many other media outlets.
 Liz has taught these tools to thousands in high-stress environments, including corporate leaders, first-responders, healthcare workers, diplomats, military service-members, and members of Congress.
 She has also partnered with Sounds True to create an online version of the MMFT course.